Jamaat-e-Islami Kashmir

-The Jamaat-e-Islami Kashmir or Jamaat-e-Islami Jammu and Kashmir (JIJK) is an Islamic political party based in Srinagar, Jammu and Kashmir, India.
+The Jamaat-e-Islami Kashmir or Jamaat-e-Islami Jammu and Kashmir (JIJK) is an Islamic political party based in the city of Srinagar in the Indian-administered territory of Jammu and Kashmir.
 It is distinct from the Jamaat-e-Islami Hind.
-The organisation's stated position on the Kashmir conflict is that Kashmir is a disputed territory and the issue must be sorted as per UN or through tripartite talks between India, Pakistan and representatives of Kashmir.
+The organisation's stated position on the Kashmir conflict is that Kashmir is a disputed territory and the issue must be sorted as per the UN or through tripartite talks between India, Pakistan and representatives of Kashmir.

 Origins

 Reformist roots

-The JIJK is rooted in Islamic reformist activities in Kashmir which developed in the late nineteenth century when the urban Kashmiri Muslim middle class rose against Dogra rule.
-One of the pioneers during this phase was the Mirwaiz of Kashmir, Maulana Rasul Shah, who formed the Anjuman Nusrat ul-Islam (The Society for the Victory of Islam) in 1899. which aimed to impart both modern and Islamic education and eradicate un-Islamic 'innovations' (bida'at) and superstitions which had slithered into popular Sufi practices in Kashmir.
-Although the Mirwaiz faced opposition from some of the custodians of Sufi shrines, his reformist efforts brought him popularity and earned him the title of the 'Sir Sayyed of Kashmir'.
+The JIJK stemmed from Islamic reformist activities in Kashmir in the late nineteenth century, when Jammu and Kashmir was under Dogra rule.
+One of the pioneers during this phase was the Mirwaiz of Kashmir, Maulana Rasul Shah, who formed the Anjuman Nusrat ul-Islam ("The Society for the Victory of Islam") in 1899 which aimed to impart both modern and Islamic education, and eliminate what were seen as un-Islamic "innovations" (bida'at) and superstitions that had become part of the popular Sufi practices.

-The Anjuman, in 1905, established the Islamiya High School in Srinagar, which later branched out into several small Kashmiri towns.
-Maulana Rasul Shah's brother, Mirwaiz Ahmadullah, expanded upon the Anjuman's efforts and established the Oriental College in Srinagar.
-Mirwaiz Maulana Muhammad Yusuf Shah, educated at the reformist Darul Uloom madrasa of Deoband, connected the Anjuman with other Islamic reformist groups throughout India.
-Mirwaiz Yusuf Shah set up a local section of the Khilafat Movement to popularise the protection of the Ottoman Caliphate in Kashmir.
-To combat the 'un-Islamic' practices widespread among Kashmiri Muslims, Mirwaiz Yusuf Shah created Kashmir's first press, the Muslim Printing Press, inaugurated two weeklies al-Islam and Rahnuma, and published the first translation and commentaries of the Quran in the Kashmiri language, so that the common Kashmiris’ dependence on custodians of shrines for religious information could be diminished.
+The Anjuman activists established the Islamiya High School and the Oriental College in Srinagar.
+Rashul Shah's successor, Mirwaiz Yusuf Shah, connected Anjuman with other Islamic reformist groups throughout India.
+He created the Muslim Printing Press, inaugurated two weeklies called al-Islam and Rahnuma, and published the first translation and commentaries of the Quran in the Kashmiri language.

 The connections with other Indian Muslim groups brought the Ahl-i-Hadith movement to Kashmir.
-A Kashmiri student of an Ahl-i-Hadith madrasa in Delhi, Sayyed Hussain Shah Batku, began, upon his return to Kashmir, a campaign to eradicate innovations in Kashmiri Muslim society.
-Although this movement failed due to a lack of mass support, it still paved the future path for JIJK to carry forward the same reformist agenda.
+Sayyed Hussain Shah Batku, began a campaign to eradicate innovations in Kashmiri Muslim society.
+Although this movement failed due to a lack of mass support, it formed a precursor to JIJK's later reformist agenda.

-Influenced by Islamic reformism, a growing number of educated Kashmiri Muslims began their struggle against the Dogra state and the Pandit elite, during which significant recourse to the Islamic identity by Kashmiris took place, with even nationalist Kashmiri leader Sheikh Abdullah realising the significance of religion and trying to use Sufi shrines in his struggle.